Graeme Welch was appointed as Derbyshire County Cricket Club’s new Elite Cricket Performance Director in January 2014.

 Dr Jamie Tallent joined the Derbyshire County Cricket Club coaching staff ahead of the 2013 season following the departure of Luke Storey.

-Tallent graduated with a master’s degree from St Mary’s University College, London, and is currently undertaking his PhD at Northumbria University, Newcastle.
+Dr Tallent graduated with a master’s degree from St Mary’s University College, London, and has completed his PhD at Northumbria University, Newcastle.

 Prior to his employment with Derbyshire County Cricket Club, Jamie has previous experience with Watford FC, Team North Basketball, Team Northumberland Rugby and the American Sports Medicine Institute, supporting NFL side New York Jets and NHL outfit New York Rangers